hasi96/course_website/syllabus.md

 ## Assigned Readings

 Chapter 1 from Bruce Hopkins' book Starting and Managing a Nonprofit Organization.
 The chapter is titled "What is a Nonprofit Organization?"  (on Blackboard)
 US Internal Revenue Code Title 26, Sub A, Chapter 1F, Part 1, Section 501.
-[Access at :]{{https://www.law.cornell.edu/uscode/text/26/501}}
+["Read At"]{@asset reading 01-reading.html}

 ## Exercises
 Exercise 1: What Do You Know about the Scope of the Sector?

 Exercise 2: Coding Public Charities by NTEE

+["Assignment"]{@asset assignment 02-mini-hw.html}

 ## Discussion Questions 2.1 – Scope of the Sector
 Use this forum to discuss any questions or reflections you have related to the Exercise 1.
 As an orientation to the forums, I would like you to post a thread related to the introduction and exercise, OR respond to at least one of your classmates' posts.